-People ≥ age 45 and all adults with additional risk factors described above should be screened for DM with an FPG level, HbA1c, or a 2-h value on a 75-g OGTT at least once every 3 yr as long as plasma glucose measurements are normal and at least annually if results reveal impaired fasting glucose levels (see Table: Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation* ).
+People ≥ age 45 and all adults with additional risk factors described above should be screened for diabetes with an FPG level, HbA1C, or a 2-hour value on a 75-g OGTT at least once every 3 years as long as plasma glucose measurements are normal and at least annually if results reveal impaired fasting glucose levels (see table Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation Diagnostic Criteria for Diabetes Mellitus and Impaired Glucose Regulation* ).

-All patients with type 1 diabetes mellitus should begin screening for diabetic complications 5 yr after diagnosis.
-For patients with type 2 DM, screening begins at diagnosis.
+All patients with type 1 diabetes mellitus should begin screening for diabetic complications 5 years after diagnosis.
+For patients with type 2 diabetes, screening begins at diagnosis.
 Typical screening for complications includes

 Foot examination should be done at least annually for impaired sense of pressure, vibration, pain, or temperature, which is characteristic of peripheral neuropathy.
-Pressure sense is best tested with a monofilament esthesiometer (see Figure: Diabetic foot screening.).
+Pressure sense is best tested with a monofilament esthesiometer (see figure Diabetic foot screening Diabetic foot screening ).
 The entire foot, and especially skin beneath the metatarsal heads, should be examined for skin cracking and signs of ischemia, such as ulcerations, gangrene, fungal nail infections, deceased pulses, and hair loss.

-Spot or 24-h urine testing is indicated annually to detect albuminuria, and serum creatinine should be measured annually to assess renal function.
+Spot or 24-hour urine testing is indicated annually to detect albuminuria, and serum creatinine should be measured annually to assess renal function.

 Many physicians consider baseline ECG important given the risk of heart disease.
 Lipid profile should be checked at least annually and more often when abnormalities are present.
 Blood pressure should be measured at every examination.